 The technologist cleans the site on your arm where the radioactive tracer will be injected.
 A small amount of the radioactive tracer is then injected.

 You will lie on your back on a table and a large scanning camera will be positioned closely above your abdomen.
 After the radioactive tracer is injected, the camera will scan for radiation released by the tracer and produce pictures as the tracer passes through your liver and into your gallbladder and small intestine.
 The first pictures will be taken right after the injection.
 The pictures may be continuous (like a video) or may be taken once in a while for up to the next 1½ hours.
 Each scan takes only a few minutes.
 You need to lie very still during each scan to avoid blurring the pictures.
-The camera does not produce any radiation, so you are not exposed to any additional radiation while the scan is being done.
+The camera does not produce any radiation, so you are not exposed to any more radiation while the scan is being done.

 A substance (cholecystokinin) that stimulates the gallbladder may also be injected into your vein during the scans.
 The pictures taken after this injection can help determine whether the gallbladder is functioning normally.
 Computer analysis of the data may be used to check gallbladder function.
 You may be asked to answer questions about your reaction to the cholecystokinin.
 Occasionally medicine (morphine sulfate) is given to help diagnose inflammation of the gallbladder.